dant89/smite-api-php-client/README.md

 ## Helpers
 `languageCode` values:
-- 1 English
+- `1` English
-- 2 German
+- `2` German
-- 3 French
+- `3` French
-- 5 Chinese
+- `5` Chinese
-- 7 Spanish
+- `7` Spanish
-- 9 Spanish (Latin America)
+- `9` Spanish (Latin America)
-- 10 Portuguese
+- `10` Portuguese
-- 11 Russian
+- `11` Russian
-- 12 Polish
+- `12` Polish
-- 13 Turkish
+- `13` Turkish

+## Tests

+You can test your API key by running the PHPUnit tests included in this client.

+At present there is no rate limiting or caching so a run through will use 7 of your daily sessions (this is not ideal).

+PHPUnit tests:

+1. Add your `devId` and `authKey` to `tests/Helper/ClientTestCase.php`
+2. `php vendor/phpunit/phpunit/phpunit tests`

+PHP CodeSniffer:
+- `php vendor/squizlabs/php_codesniffer/bin/phpcs src --standard=PSR2 --severity=5 --extensions=php`

+PHP MessDetector
+- `php vendor/phpmd/phpmd/src/bin/phpmd src text controversial,unusedcode,design `

 ## Contributions